Can the abuser have a gun?

 - Keep a copy of the order with you at all times.

-- Leave copies of the order at your work place, at your home, at the childrens school or daycare, in your car, with a sympathetic neighbor, and so on.
+- Leave copies of the order at your workplace, your home, the children’s school or daycare, your car, with a sympathetic neighbor, and so on.

-- Give a copy to the security guard or person at the front desk where you live and/or work.
+- Give a copy to the security guard or person at the front desk where you live and work.

 - Give a copy of the order to anyone who is named in and protected by the order.

 - The court should file a copy of your order with the local law enforcement agency.
-Check and make sure a copy has been filed.
+Make sure a copy has been filed.
 Take one of your extra copies and deliver it to the police if necessary.

 You may also wish to make a safety plan.
 People can do a number of things to increase their safety during violent incidents, when preparing to leave an abusive relationship, and when they are at home, work, and school.
-Many abusers obey protective orders, but some do not and it is important to build on the things you have already been doing to keep yourself safe.
-Click on the following link for suggestions on Staying Safe.
+Many abusers obey protective orders, but some do not, and it is important to build on the things you have already been doing to keep yourself safe.
+You can find more suggestions on our Safety Planning page.
 Also, advocates at local domestic violence organizations can assist you in designing a safety plan and can provide other forms of support.
-To find a shelter or advocate in your area please visit the VA Advocates and Shelters page.
+To find a shelter or advocate in your area, please visit our Virginia Advocates and Shelters page.

 I was not granted a protective order.
 What can I do?